...

 Here’s another reason to care about your IP score: it affects your search engine rankings.
 Search engines like Google are highly selective about the types of websites they rank well in their search results.
 If your IP address is flagged as suspicious or if you’ve been linked to activities like spamming, there’s a chance it could hurt your site’s SEO performance.

 But it doesn’t stop there—IP scores also play a role in how your website is treated by other platforms.
-For example, websites that allow user-generated content (like reviews, comments, or posts) may block or limit users because of their IP score.
+For example, websites that allow user-generated content (like reviews, comments, or posts) may block or limit users.
 If your IP is flagged as problematic, your ability to engage in these communities could be restricted, hurting your reputation and visibility.

 4. Advertising and Click Fraud Prevention